subugoe/typo3-find/Documentation/Manual/Readme.rst

 The extensions aims are to provide:

 * access to arbitrary Solr indexes in TYPO3
-* minimal confiuguration for a basic display
+* minimal configuration for a basic display
 * rich templating abilities for creating complex displays